-Greater Miami Caterers is our meal service provider.
-Greater Miami Caterers is aligned to the National School Lunch Program.
+Hot meals are prepared on site at our Sunset and Dadeland locations by our Food Service Director and staff.
+Greater Miami Caterers is our meal service provider for the Gateway and Pinecrest campuses.
+Both menus are aligned to the National School Lunch Program.